xixiaouab/xixiaouab.github.io/index.md

 ## 🌱 Research Interests

 I have a broad interest in Computer Vision and Natural Language Processing, currently focusing on:
--	⚙️ Exploring innovative PEFT methods and training paradigms for scalable and efficient LLMs/LVMs/MLLMs
+- ⚙️ Efficient and scalable Parameter-Efficient Fine-Tuning for LLMs, LVMs, and MLLMs
--	🧠 Innovative applications of LLMs/LVMs/MLLMs
+- 🧠 Novel applications of large foundation models in scientific domains, including Climate Modeling, Medical Imaging, and Infrastructure Analysis
+- 🎥 Video Generation, Image/Video Understanding

 ## 💬 A Little More…